 Growing up, I seemed to be cut from a different cloth.
 When the kids at school were into Rush and Led Zeppelin, I got into rockabilly, the Beatles and the Sex Pistols.

-Growing up, my dad cultivated my fascination with old cars and motorcycles.
+It was my dad who cultivated my fascination with old cars and motorcycles.
 He even turned me on to Link Wray, an obsession that continues to this day with the websites LinkWray.com and VernonWray.com.

 In the mid-1980's my fascination with Mid-Century Americana and Roadside Archaeology began when I stumbled across an article in The Washington Post.
 The story reported on the decommissioning of Route 66 - the Mother Road.
 It took a few years, but in 1991 I hit 66 for the very first time.
 I’ve been across various points of Route 66 eight times so far...and many other classic American roads in between.